Azure/azure-sdk-for-java/sdk/tools/azure-sdk-archetype/README.md

 * Support for generating a new project with a specified set of Azure SDK for Java client libraries.
 * Integration with the Azure SDK for Java build tooling that will give build-time analysis of your project to ensure as many best practices are followed.

+> **Note**
+> All other Microsoft maintained Azure maven archetypes can be found at [https://github.com/microsoft/azure-maven-archetypes](https://github.com/microsoft/azure-maven-archetypes)

 As the Azure SDK for Java Maven archetype is published to Maven Central, we can bootstrap a new application by using the archetype directly.